jormin/todo/readme.md

 - -d: the date of todo (default: today)
 - -l: the level of todo, optional values are 1-3, 1 is the minimum level and 3 is the maximum level (default: 1)
-- -s: the status of todo, optional values are 0-1, 0 means incomplete and 1 means completed (default: 0)
+- -s: the status of todo, optional values are 0-1, 0 means uncompleted and 1 means completed (default: 0)

 ```shell
 ➜  todo git:(master) ✗ todo add -d 20210630 -l 3 -s 0 "test for add"